armum/web-armum/README.md

 ```
 2 * * * * curl -o /root/dns/hosts https://someonewhocares.org/hosts/zero/hosts
 ```

+Any donation to cover the servers costs is appreciated [Paypal](https://www.paypal.com/paypalme/mencargo/USD)

 Thanks to [Dan Pollock](https://someonewhocares.org/) for the maintenance of the hosts file.